 Turning imaginative solutions into action

-Below is a sampling of organizations that recognized Georgia Tech's experts for their outstanding results.
+Below is a sampling of organizations that recognized Georgia Tech's experts for their outstanding results and contributions.

-Georgia Tech's School of Public Policy is a leader in the important field of cybersecurity policy, earning the #2 spot nationally by U.S. News & World Report's "2016 Best Graduate Schools Ranking" for the Information Technology and Management specialization.
-The School also hosts the Internet Governance Project, a prominent hub of analysis and educational activity related to global Internet management.
+Georgia Tech's School of Public Policy is a leader in the important field of cybersecurity policy, holding the #2 spot nationally in U.S. News & World Report's latest ranking for the Information Technology & Management public affairs specialization.
+The School is home to the Internet Governance Project, a prominent hub of analysis and educational activity related to global Internet management.

 for the President of the United States